rohit12crj/Study-Notes/Jenkins/notes.md

 <img width="500" height="107" alt="image" src="https://github.com/user-attachments/assets/7b02af78-c190-4dd3-8319-93b1e6e265ea" />

 ---

 ✅ What is Code Coverage?

-Code Coverage measures the percentage of application code executed by automated tests. in our project we used min 80% needs to pass
+- Code Coverage measures the percentage of application code executed by automated tests. in our project we used min 80% needs to pass

 ---

 ✅ How do you integrate SonarQube with Jenkins?

-Install the SonarQube plugin in Jenkins, configure the SonarQube server URL and authentication token .Use Terraform Vault to store the secrets .
+- Install the SonarQube plugin in Jenkins, configure the SonarQube server URL and authentication token .Use Terraform Vault to store the secrets .

 ---

 ✅ How do you integrate Terraform Vault with Jenkins?
 - Jenkins integrates with HashiCorp Vault using the Vault plugin.
 Jenkins authenticates to Vault using AppRole
 - https://youtu.be/sIkRK33AY50?si=E_Q0ql3KqvUXIp2y --> Abhishek Video

----

-✅ How do you integrate Git with Jenkins?

 ---